 Welcome back to my “A Closer Look” series!
-Today I would like to dive deep and write about what I came across while walking Oceanside Harbor Beach last month (where has the time gone?)
+Today I want to dive deep and write about what I came across while walking Oceanside Harbor Beach last month (where has the time gone?)
 Let me set up the scene.

 So it was April 11th around 3:30 pm; if I recall right, high tide was going to peak at 5.6 feet, so it was probably a 1.0 ft.
 Anyway, the beach was packed with bean clams!
 I’m used to sand crabs, not clams.